-As described herein, our company's executive compensation program is administered by our CNCGC.
-In carrying out its mandate, the Committee reviewed our company's elements of compensation to identify any risks arising from our company's compensation policies and practices that could reasonably be expected to have a material adverse effect on our company as well as the practices used to mitigate any such issues.
-The Committee concluded that the compensation program and policies of our company does not encourage our executive officers to take inappropriate or excessive risks.
-This assessment was based on a number of considerations including, without limitation, the following: (i) the compensation program of our company attempts to achieve a balance between cash and equity compensation which are based both on individual and corporate performance, both financial and non-financial and the overall compensation program is market based and aligned with our company's business plan and long term strategies; (ii) our company's compensation policies and practices are generally uniform throughout the organization and there are no significant differences in compensation structure among our executive officers; (iii) the compensation package for executive officers consists of fixed (base salary and perquisites) and variable elements (cash bonus, options and Incentive Awards) which are designed to balance our short term goals and our long-term interests and are aimed at creating sustainable value for our shareholders; (iv) the performance elements of our annual cash bonus plan for our executive officers are linked to the achievement of our business goals and are reviewed and approved annually by the CNCGC; (v) in exercising its discretion granting options and Incentive Awards, our CNCGC or our Board reviews individual and corporate performance taking into account the long-term interests of our company; (vi) options are generally granted annually and vest over a three (3) year period, which further mitigates any short-term risk taking potential; (vii) we anticipate that Incentive Awards will be granted annually and will vest over a period of time, which further mitigates any short-term risk taking potential; and (viii) the results of annual performance assessments of individual contributions of executive officers' are reviewed and considered in awarding both discretionary bonuses under the Cash Bonus Plan and future compensation.
+As described herein, our Company's executive compensation program is administered by our CNCGC.
+In carrying out its mandate, the CNCGC reviewed our Company's elements of compensation to identify any risks arising from our Company's compensation policies and practices that could reasonably be expected to have a material adverse effect on our Company as well as the practices used to mitigate any such issues.
+The CNCGC concluded that the compensation program and policies of our Company does not encourage our executive officers to take inappropriate or excessive risks.
+This assessment was based on a number of considerations including, without limitation, the following:

+(i) the compensation program of our Company attempts to achieve a balance between cash and equity compensation which are based both on individual and corporate performance, both financial and non-financial and the overall compensation program is market based and aligned with our Company's business plan and long-term strategies;

+(ii) our Company's compensation policies and practices are generally uniform throughout the organization and there are no significant differences in compensation structure among our executive officers;

+(iii) the compensation package for executive officers consists of fixed (base salary and perquisites) and variable elements (cash bonus, Options and Incentive Awards) which are designed to balance our short term goals and our long-term interests and are aimed at creating sustainable value for our shareholders;

+(iv) the performance elements of the Cash Bonus Plan for our executive officers are linked to the achievement of our business goals and are reviewed and approved annually by the CNCGC;

+(v) in exercising its discretion granting Options and Incentive Awards, our CNCGC or our Board reviews individual and corporate performance taking into account the long-term interests of our Company;

+(vi) Options are generally granted annually and vest over a three (3) year period, with 1/3 of the Options vesting on the first anniversary date and 1/3 each year thereafter, which further mitigates any short-term risk taking potential;

+(vii) we anticipate that Incentive Awards will be granted annually and will vest over a period of time, which further mitigates any short-term risk taking potential; and

+(viii) the results of annual performance assessments of individual contributions of executive officers are reviewed and considered in awarding bonuses under the Cash Bonus Plan and future compensation.